Contributing to lozad.js

 - Found a problem?
 Want a new feature?
 First of all see if your issue or idea has already been reported.

-- If not, just open a new clear and descriptive issue.
+- If don't, just open a new clear and descriptive issue.

 - Use a clear and descriptive title.